Amina Wadud: Personal life

-She identifies as non-binary with the use of pronouns she/her and they/them. wadud prefers her name be written in lowercase as Arabic does not utilize capital letters.

 Media appearances

 Wadud was an advisor to the documentary Muhammad: Legacy of a Prophet (2002), produced by Unity Productions Foundation and broadcast on PBS.

 Wadud was interviewed on WNYC radio on July 14, 2006, to discuss her book Inside the Gender Jihad.
 She responded to questions and comments about other activities including women in gender-mixed Friday prayer service.

 In 2007, Wadud was the subject of a documentary by Iranian-Dutch filmmaker, Elli Safari, called "The Noble Struggle of Amina Wadud".